 - 8.1 Employees and multi-agency partners Dartford Borough Council has a programme of mandatory safeguarding training for employees that enables them to identify and know how to report suspected or disclosed incidents of all forms of abuse and neglect, including modern slavery and human trafficking.
-As at September 2020, 79% of staff had completed the mandatory safeguarding awareness course under the current programme of training. - 8.2 In December 2019, all employees were issued with a training briefing summarising: - what modern slavery is; - the types of modern slavery; - who may be particularly vulnerable to modern slavery; - who may be perpetrators of modern slavery: - the signs that may indicate someone is a victim of modern slavery; - Dartford Borough Council's role in tackling modern slavery; - how to access training and more information and advice on modern slavery. - 8.3 In this current statement period, a new programme of modern slavery awareness e-learning training will be delivered to employees.
-The training will be mandatory for key employees whose role can potentially bring them into contact with victims of modern slavery, including; enforcement officers, housing officers, community safety officers, licensing officers, environmental health officers, and housing benefit visiting officers.
-Employees working in supply chain management, procurement and HR will also be required to undertake the training. - 8.4 Elected Members Induction briefings on equality and diversity and safeguarding are provided to Elected Members following local elections. - 8.5 Taxi Drivers Dartford Borough Council's Taxi Licensing Policy contains a requirement for mandatory training modules concerning child sexual exploitation, the 'Prevent' element of counter terrorism and modern slavery for all new taxi drivers and those renewing their licences in order for them to be granted their respective licences to work in the Dartford borough.
+Compliance is monitored on a monthly basis to guarantee high completion rates throughout the council. - 8.2 All employees are issued with a training briefing summarising: - what modern slavery is; - the types of modern slavery; - who may be particularly vulnerable to modern slavery; - who may be perpetrators of modern slavery; - the signs that may indicate someone is a victim of modern slavery; - Dartford Borough Council's role in tackling modern slavery; - how to access training and more information and advice on modern slavery. - 8.3 Dartford Borough Council ensure all employees carry out mandatory training for all whose role can potentially bring them into contact with victims of modern slavery, including; enforcement officers, housing officers, community safety officers, licensing officers, environmental health officers, and housing benefit visiting officers.
+Employees working in supply chain management, procurement and HR will also be required to undertake thetraining. - 8.4 Elected Members Induction briefings on equality and diversity and safeguarding are provided to Elected Members following local elections. - 8.5 Taxi Drivers Dartford Borough Council's Taxi Licensing Policy contains a requirement for mandatory training modules concerning child sexual exploitation, the 'Prevent' element of counter terrorism and modern slavery for all new taxi drivers and those renewing their licences in order for them to be granted their respective licences to work in the Dartford borough.